Installer Directory

 Deciding if a Ground Source Heat Pump is for you

-Ground Source Heat Pumps work better with things like under floor or warm air heating rather than traditional radiators.
+Ground Source Heat Pumps work better with things like underfloor or warm air heating rather than traditional radiators.
 Finally, the ground needs to be suitable.
 You need to check if you can get diggers and drills into the garden as well as find out about the nature of the ground.
 For example, if there is a lot of rock beneath the initial layer of soil then it might not benefit from a vertical bore.

-Cost and ROI of a Ground Source Heat Pump
+Cost and ROI of a Ground Source Heat Pump in the UK

 They are still relatively expensive, and you won’t start to see a return on investment until after a fair number of years.
 On average you will be spending around £18-35,000 for an installation.
-You will still need to pay for electricity to run the pump and savings will depend on a number of factors, including the existing fuel and the heating system that you are replacing.
+You will still need to pay for electricity to run the pump and savings will depend on many factors, including the existing fuel and the heating system that you are replacing.
 You may be eligible for the Boiler Upgrade Scheme which offers a grant of £7500 for residential home owners looking to install a GSHP system.

 Find out more about heat pump costs and savings here.